fibercrypto/librust-skycoin/lib/skyapi/docs/DefaultApi.md

 ### HTTP request headers

 - **Content-Type**: Not defined
-- **Accept**: application/json
+- **Accept**: application/json, application/xml,

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## blocks_get
+## blocks

-> Value blocks_get(optional)
+> ::models::InlineResponse2001 blocks(optional)
-blocksHandler returns blocks between a start and end point,

-or an explicit list of sequences.
-If using start and end, the block sequences include both the start and end point.
-Explicit sequences cannot be combined with start and end.
-Without verbose.
+Returns the balance of one or more addresses, both confirmed and predicted.
+The predicted balance is the confirmed balance minus the pending spends.

 ### Required Parameters